📈 Why is the remove_from_cart Event Important?

 ⚙️ How Does the remove_from_cart Event Work?

-- A user adds items to their shopping cart on your site or app.
+- A user adds items to their shopping cart on your site or app, indicating interest in those products.

 - The user then removes one or more items from the cart, triggering the remove_from_cart event.